gmnamra/parking_spot_public/README.md

 # Project: Identify cars parked in the marked spot

 ## General
 Please follow the setup section carefully.
 The steps in the Scripts section correpond to the steps outlined in the cv-assignment.
 Improvements and issues are listed and discussed in each section.
 Video files and frames extracted from stored and cached in an internal download directory.
-Referencing them is exactly as specified in the assignment.